quarkusio/quarkus-quickstarts/amazon-sns-quickstart/README.md

  - [Sign up for AWS and Create an IAM User](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/signup-create-iam-user.html)
  - [Set Up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html)

-Create a topic using AWS CLI and store the generated ARN in an environment variable as we will need to provide it to the our app:
+Create a topic using AWS CLI and store the generated ARN in an environment variable as we will need to provide it to our app:

 ```sh
 TOPIC_ARN=`aws sns create-topic --name=QuarksCollider`